Frome Country Market ~ If you would like to join us

-First of all, have a look at Frome Country Market Facebook page and our website.
-There is also a national Country Markets website that will give you some idea of who we are and how we operate www.fromecountrymarket.co.uk
+First of all, have a look at Frome Country Market Facebook page and this Website.
+There are also County and National Country Markets websites that will give you some idea of who we are and how we operate.

-If you like what you see, the next step is to call in at one of our Thursday morning markets and talk to our Market Manager Liz Brock or her assistant Allison Still about what kind of produce you could bring.
+If you like what you see, the next step is to call in at one of our Thursday morning markets.
+Judy Duffus is our “Meet and Greet” committee member and will organise a guided tour of the market.
+Then talk with our Market Manager Liz Brock about what kind of produce you could bring.

 If you decide you want to join us, then you fill in a registration form and pay 5p which makes you a member of Country Markets.
 This membership covers you for insurance purposes among other things.
 The form is returned to the secretary and is kept on record at county and national level.
 You will need to establish your start date with the market manager or her assistant; likewise you will need to let them know if you will not be attending market on any particular dates.
 The same applies if someone else is bringing your goods to market on your behalf.
 We are open 8am till 12 noon every Thursday morning, apart from a break of about three weeks after Christmas.
 Your produce does need to be here before 8 in order to have it checked off and to be ready for opening time.
 Unfortunately we have to pay for car parking from 9am but the good news is that the Cheese & Grain café opens at 9ish if you need reviving!